DanielTea/display_app_WeGuideYou/README.md

-# unit_display_app
+# WeGuideYou Displays App

-Electron Frontent for our application
+app for our displays. uses electron and an awesome js framework. to run:

+npm install
+npm start